How to Clean Your Curtains at Home | Rug Doctor

 To Wash

-To avoid the delicate fabrics tearing in the washing machine, hand-wash with cold water and a mild washing powder or detergent.
+To avoid delicate fabrics tearing in the washing machine, hand-wash with cold water and a mild washing powder or detergent.

 To Dry